Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

 Distractions During Drills

-Warm Up Drills Competition
+Warm-Up Drills Competition

 We often talk about coming against yourself.
 During warm-ups, a great way to increase pressure is to time and count passes or a certain skill.
-When warming up like partner passing or a specific skill, have the pair count reps.
+When warming up with activities like partner passing or a specific skill, have the pair count reps.
 Once they have a baseline, then increase the next goal by a certain amount.
 Those that beat their goal get something or if you don’t beat it, you have to do push ups.
-The increase in the goal starts to create pressure, players will rush through the drill and often make more mistakes so it is important to reinforce good skills and intent.
-As a coach, I often say do things with speed and purpose.
-This means go faster but also focus on the right mechanics.

 Creating Chaos